spectruler/Natural-Language-Processing-Specialization/Readme.md

 # Natural Langugage Processing Specialization
-Natual Language Processing Specialization is an series of courses on coursera by deeplearning.ai to master Natural Language Processing concepts and practical aspects.
+Natual Language Processing Specialization is a series of courses offered by deeplearning.ai to become expertise in Natural Language Processing tasks.
+It consist of 4 courses as:

 # 1. Natural Language Processing with Classification and Vector Spaces